Updated May 11, 2023

 Following is the basic syntax of Self Join query in MySQL:

 SELECT A.Column_Name, B.Column_Name,….FROM TableA T1, TableA T2 WHERE A.Common_Field = B.Common_Field;

-How MySQL Self Join works?
+How does MySQL Self Join work?

 - In MySQL, Self-Join is important to query ordered data by comparing rows in the same table.
 The SQL query for Self-Join is applied in a table to itself showing as if there are two tables where using temporary names as alias for the same table in SQL statement.